This article and systematic research review are excerpts from the course:

 Dysfunction Correlated with a Loss of Squat Depth

-Considering the research above, it is important to consider the issues that may contribute to an inability to squat deep.
+Considering the research above, it is essential to consider the factors that may contribute to an inability to squat deeply.
 Although a comprehensive review of the signs correlated with dysfunction is beyond the scope of this publication, two studies were located that specifically demonstrate a correlation between dysfunction and a loss of squat depth.
-Kim et al. compared 101 healthy males and females (age: 25.69 ± 5.93 years) with no history of lower extremity injuries, surgery, or neurological disorders in the previous 6 months.
+Kim et al. (2015) compared 64 males (age: 25.69 ± 5.93 years) and 37 females (age: 21.95 ± 2.17 years) with no history of neurological signs, lower extremity pain, lower extremity injury, or surgery.
+Prior to the squat, participants performed goniometric assessments of hip flexion, hip internal rotation, hip external rotation, ankle dorsiflexion with the knee flexed, and ankle dorsiflexion with the knee bent.
+Additionally, all participants performed isometric dynamometer strength tests for the hip flexors and ankle dorsiflexors for 2 trials, 3 reps/trial, and 5 sec hold/rep. Following the assessment, all participants performed a bodyweight squat, with both hands clasped behind the head, looking straight ahead, and feet at hip width, descending as low as possible without heel-off, for 1 rep, held for 5 sec.
+Outcome measures included the relationship between ROM and strength assessment on squat depth in males and females.
+The findings demonstrated a correlation between ankle dorsiflexion with the knee flexed and hip flexion ROM were significantly correlated with squat depth for male participants (R2 = 0.435).
+Additionally, ankle dorsiflexion with the knee extended and dorsiflexion strength were significantly correlated with squat depth in female subjects (R2 = 0.324) (16).
+Another study by Kim et al. (2021) compared 101 healthy males and females (age: 25.69 ± 5.93 years) with no history of lower extremity injuries, surgery, or neurological disorders in the previous 6 months.
 All participants performed a bodyweight squat, both hands clasped behind the head, looking straight ahead, with the feet at hip width, and descending as low as possible without heel-off, for 1 rep, held for 5 sec.
 The findings demonstrated that a decrease in squat depth (measured with a digital camera) was correlated with a decrease in ankle dorsiflexion ROM, hip flexion ROM, hip internal rotation ROM (measured with a goniometer), and/or dorsiflexor strength (measured with a dynamometer).
-However, a decrease in squat depth was not correlated with a decrease in hip external rotation ROM or hip flexor strength (16).
+However, a decrease in squat depth was not correlated with a decrease in hip external rotation ROM or hip flexor strength (17).
 Macrum et al. compared 30 healthy males and females (age: 18-30 years) who engaged in 30 minutes of physical activity/day for at least 3 sessions/week with no history of lower extremity injury in either leg in the past 3 months or surgery within the past year.
 Participants were randomly assigned to a wedge group or a non-wedge group for 1 session.
-Both groups performed double-leg squats in a standardized start position with feet shoulder-width apart, toes facing straight ahead, arms overhead, and heels on the floor for 7 reps using bodyweight (tempo was not discussed).
+Both groups performed double-leg squats in a standardized start position, with feet shoulder-width apart, toes facing straight ahead, arms overhead, and heels on the floor, for 7 reps using bodyweight (the tempo was not discussed).
 The wedge group performed squats on a wedge, inducing 12° dorsiflexion.
-The findings demonstrated that the wedge group exhibited decreased knee flexion, increased knee valgus, dorsiflexion, and medial knee displacement (measured with Motion Monitor software).
+The findings demonstrated that the wedge group exhibited decreased knee flexion, increased knee valgus, and medial knee displacement (measured with Motion Monitor software).
 Additionally, the wedge group exhibited significant increases in muscle activation (measured with surface electromyography) of the soleus and decreased activation of the vastus lateralis and vastus medialis obliquus.
-No group exhibited significant changes in muscle activation of the lateral gastrocnemius (17).
-These studies demonstrate that changes in muscle EMG activity, a loss of hip flexion ROM, a loss of hip internal rotation ROM, and especially a loss of dorsiflexion ROM can significantly decrease squat depth.
+Lateral gastrocnemius activation was similar for both groups (18).
+These studies suggest that squat depth may be reduced by changes in soleus muscle EMG activity, a loss of hip flexion ROM, a loss of hip internal rotation ROM, and, especially, a loss of dorsiflexion ROM.

 Bibliography